The study examines the distribution of verbal patterns and their semantic-syntactic functions as they are used in

 2020.
 Bibliography of Recent Works.
 Journal of Palestine Studies 49:3 ► pp. 105 ff.

 2021.
 Distribution of Nominal Word-Patterns and Roots in Palestinian Arabic: A Developmental Perspective in Early Childhood.
 Journal of Child Language 48:3 ► pp. 569 ff.

 Vaknin-Nusbaum, Vered & Elinor Saiegh-Haddad

-This list is based on CrossRef data as of 17 march 2021.
+This list is based on CrossRef data as of 10 april 2022.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.

 Any errors therein should be reported to them.